codsen/codsen/packages/is-html-attribute-closing/README.md

   28 // we question, is this a closing on the attribute?
 );
 console.log(res);
-// => true - it is indeed closing of an attribute
+// => true - it is indeed a closing of an attribute
 ```

 But this program detects all the crazy cases of realistic and unrealistic HTML attribute endings: